-For further information, see Taxation Ruling TR 2006/3 - Income tax: government payments to industry to assist entities (including individuals) to continue, commence or cease business.
-To get this publication, see page 8.
+For further information on grants and subsidies, see Taxation Ruling TR 2006/3 - Income tax: government payments to industry to assist entities (including individuals) to continue, commence or cease business.
+To get this publication, see page 10.

 Profit from forced disposal or death of livestock